The best hotels in Virgin Gorda

 Fishing charters depart from The Valley yacht harbor.
 Half-day trips run $500 to $700 for up to 4 people.
 Wahoo, mahi-mahi, and tuna are the main catches.
 Book 2 weeks ahead in high season.

-Virgin Gorda's best neighborhoods
+Virgin Gorda's best hotel regions

 Virgin Gorda splits into three distinct zones.
 The Valley in the south has the ferry dock, grocery store, and most budget options.
 The central spine from Spring Bay to Nail Bay covers The Baths and the best beaches.
 North Sound is the ultra-luxury enclave accessible only by boat.